 IAES cares very deeply about the mental health and wellbeing of medical professionals fighting on the frontlines of the COVID-19 Pandemic.

-We Thank You for your service and hope the following information provides you with the support you so desire.
+Thank You for your service.
+We hope the following information provides you with the support you desire.

 Responding to stress experienced by hospital staff working with Covid-19